coderabbitai/ai-pr-reviewer/README.md

 ### Review pull request from forks

-Github Actions limits the access of secrets from forked repositories.
+GitHub Actions limits the access of secrets from forked repositories.
 To enable this feature, you need to use the `pull_request_target` event instead of `pull_request` in your workflow file.
 Note that with `pull_request_target`, you need extra configuration to ensure checking out the right commit: